 Optimal estimation is a modeling technique that is used to make predictions based on observed factors.
 This model has been used in analytics for over 50 years and has laid the groundwork for many of the other predictive tools used today.
 According to Goulding, past applications of this method include determining “how to best recalibrate equipment on a manufacturing floor…[and] estimating where a bullet might go when shot,” as well as in other aspects of the defense industry.

-If two planes were flying toward one another, an analyst may use the optimal estimation model to predict if or when they will collide.
+If two planes were flying toward one another, an analyst might use the optimal estimation model to predict if or when they will collide.
 To do this, the analyst would put a variety of observed factors into the mathematical modeling tool, including the airplanes’ height, altitude, speed, angle, and more.
 The mathematical model would then be able to help predict at which point, if any, the planes would meet.

 Clustering models are focused on finding different groups with similar qualities or elements within the data.
 Many mathematical modeling tools fall within this category, including: